 In our experience, students who have worked hard and prayed hard from the beginning have been able to raise the necessary funds.
 During the contract meeting we will provide you with important information about raising support as well as offer some ideas on how to do this.
 We are also available to coach you through the process of raising support.

 We encourage you to communicate your concerns about finances to the Global Outreach Center and well as to your team mentor.
 The more you communicate with us about your financial situation, the more we are able to help you in the process.
 We encourage you to talk to us early on about your concerns.
 The longer you wait, the less we will be able to help you.

 What happens to the extra money in my account?

 If you have extra money in your account, the funds will be used as explained below (in this order):

 - Excess funds will remain within the individual's team/trip until all team needs have been met.

-- Excess funds will be used toward any remaining needs on other GO Trip teams.
+- Any further excess funds will be used toward any remaining needs on other GO Trip teams.

 What shots do I need to get for my trip?

 Visit the Center for Disease Control website to search by country for required and/or recommended vaccinations.